 |Fee||There is no administrative fee.||Administrative fee - €200 per trade mark

 Maximum fee of €1 000 (providing that the parties are the same in all licences).

 |Geographical Scope||Your right will be transferred for the whole EU.||Rights can be licensed for specific countries in the EU.|

 |Time||Your right will be transferred without any time limit.||You can license your right for a specific period.|

 |Goods and services||You can transfer only part of your list of goods and services.||You can license only part of your list of goods and services.|

 As soon as an agreement has been reached between you and another party, let us know.

 Alternatively, a simple request by fax, signed by you and the other party, will be enough.
-If you have appointed a single professional representative for both parties, this representative may sign the request on your behalf.
+If you have appointed a single professional representative for both parties (and the latter is representative of the current owner), this representative may sign the request on your behalf.
 In such cases, you do not need to file a copy of the deed of transfer or licence.

 Why to review your scope after registration